exoRift/react-fluent-mobile/README.md

 If the new context menu is not desired, there is an option located at the bottom corner of the screen to disable it.

+> *NOTE: Opening in new tab may trigger browser popup blockers*
-> NOTE: The *share* features are only available on HTTPS sites
+> *NOTE: The `share` features are only available on HTTPS sites*
+> *NOTE: Copying images to clipboard utilizes [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard_API) and therefore requires HTTPS.*

 ### Component Properties
 Name|Description